Babagahummus (a Baba Ganoush Hummus Hybrid)

 Disclosure: Seeds of Collaboration is a long-term partner.
 I receive free product from Seeds of Collaboration and take a small commission on sales using the discount code.
 However, all opinions and thoughts are my own.
 Thank you for supporting the brands that keep The Rogue Brussel Sprout running.

-A mash-up of hummus and baba ganoush, this versatile dip is packed with Mediterranean and Middle Eastern flavors.
-It's the best of both worlds!
-Enjoy it on veggies, crackers, or bread; spread it onto sandwiches and dollop it onto salads.
+A combination of hummus and baba ganoush, this versatile dip is packed with Middle Eastern flavors.
+Enjoy this eggplant hummus on veggies, crackers, or bread, spread onto sandwiches, or dolloped onto salads.

 Author: